 and tested it by adding a -dummy option before the -tao.
 The drive shows up as /dev/sr0 on my X60s system.

 A lot of people suggest turning the Caps Lock key into a Control key.
 The more I’ve thought about it, the more it does actually make sense.
 The Caps Lock key enjoys prime real estate on the keyboard, typically right next to the home row, while its function is only rarely (if ever) required.
 For many applications (such as my favourite editor Vim) the Control key is a regularly used and vital element of, well, control.
-Read the rest of this entry »
+Continue reading »

 I wanted to upload a sound track to my Sony Ericsson phone just so that I could use it in the video editor on the phone.
 It turned out that sounds must be in amr format, and that ffmpeg could convert from ogg.